Sidhu seeks to meet Sonia Gandhi on his 13-point agenda, says 'Punjab's last resurrection chance' | Politics

 Sidhu had posted his resignation as state unit chief on Twitter on September 28.
 He was not happy with the appointment of the new Punjab Police chief and the advocate general, besides some portfolio allocations to ministers after the new cabinet formation.

-During the meeting with Congress senior leaders K C Venugopal and Rawat, the Punjab Congress leader had raised his concerns over the 18-point agenda taken up by the leadership on which actions are pending.
+During the meeting with Congress senior leaders K C Venugopal and Harish Rawat in Delhi, Sidhu had raised his concerns over the 18-point agenda taken up by the leadership on which actions are pending.

 These included action against those involved in the sacrilege issue and the drugs mafia.